coracle-social/coracle/README.md

 Bugs

+- [ ] Make sure to stop loading chunks on component unmount
 - [ ] Don't lose scroll position when opening modals
 - [ ] Optimistically load events the user publishes (e.g. to reduce reflow for reactions/replies).
 Essentially, we can pretend to be our own in-memory relay.